annsudo/katacoda-scenarios/Monolithic to micro services/step2.md

 ## What does building with micro services mean?

-It means you are developing your entire application in small, independent components AKA micro services.
-Each micro-service should perform a single business requirement.
+It means you are developing your entire application in small, independent components AKA microservices.
+Each microservice should perform a single business requirement.

 Let´s look at our app.
 We can split the information we have about the podcasts into two independent business requirements: